 Sustainable Ships Presentation Guide

-• Make a minimum of 2 jokes.
+• Make some jokes (a minimum of 2 is advised).

 • Use affirmations instead of negations (“it is good” is preferred over “it is not bad”).